srimanishgoud/smart_sense/README.md

 pip install -r requirements.txt
 streamlit run app.py

-Please have a look at notebook file
+Please have a look at notebook file and observations from data files